 “Do you want to enlighten us?” it was Remus, he probably worried about Alex, there was no other explanation.

 He was touched by their friends’ worries, it meant a lot to him.
 He smiled and took out of his pocket little, black leather box.
-He lifted it and twisted it in his fingers.
+He lifted it and twirled it in his fingers.

-James whistled, Sirius looked at them and with a full one hundred percent confidence stated: “I love Alex and I can’t imagine my life without her, I will marry her.”
+James whistled, Sirius looked at them and with a full one hundred percent confidence stated, “I love Alex and I can’t imagine my life without her, I will marry her.”

 “Damn it, Padfoot, you are completely different person,” James was surprised, he ran his hands through his messy hair.

 “Yes,” Sirius confessed.
 “I don’t want to live without her.”

 “Can we see the ring?”
 Peter asked excitedly.
 Sirius opened the box and showed them the rings.

 “That is not an engagement ring,” Peter stated.

 “I know,” Sirius said, “but Alex isn’t ordinary girl, and knowing her she wouldn’t even like an engagement ring, that’s why I bought wedding rings.”